jdumas/autobib/README.md

 Customization
 -------------

 There is several aspects of `autobib.py` which can be customized.
-The 2 files that you can modify to fits your need are as follows:
+The 2 files that you can modify to fit your need are `nomenclature.py` and `config.py`.

-`nomenclature.py`
-: * Functions `parse_filename` and `gen_filename` defines the expected naming convention of a file.
+* Functions `parse_filename` and `gen_filename` defines the expected naming convention of a file.
 By default it is something like `(Author1, Author2) Title of the paper.pdf`, but maybe you want to include the year, maybe you want to keep only the author initials.

-: * The function `gen_bibkey` defines how bibkey identifiers are generated when invoking `./autobib.py --format`.
+* The function `gen_bibkey` defines how bibkey identifiers are generated when invoking `./autobib.py --format`.
 By default it uses ACM style `Sigmund:2001:ALT`.

-`config.py`
-: This file defines capitalization and pattern substitution rules.
+* This file defines capitalization and pattern substitution rules.
 You can complete the lists of `uppercase_words` and `lowercase_words`.
-For now pattern substitution are hardcorded, but this will change in the future.
+For now pattern substitutions are hardcorded, but this will change in the future.

 Disclaimer